-Cuba's Fidel Castro survived assassination attempts
+Cuba's Fidel Castro survived assassination attempts, officials say

 Increasingly infirm, Castro still traveled with heavy security in the last months of his life, though he was rarely spotted in public.

 But on his birthday in August, Castro's presence was again felt.
-Around Cuba, the government posted signs reading "Long live Fidel."
+Around Cuba, the government posted signs reading, "Long live Fidel."